 The Company had entered into separate Service Agreements with the Executive Directors.
 The service agreements may be terminated by not less than six months' notice in writing served by either party on the other.
 The Group is of the view that it is not necessary to incorporate contractual provisions to allow it to reclaim incentive components of remuneration from Executive Directors, CEO and key management personnel in exceptional circumstances of misstatement of financial results, or of misconduct resulting in financial loss to the Group.
 The Executive Directors owe a fiduciary duty to the Company, and the Company should be able to avail itself to remedies against the Executive Directors in the event of such breach of fiduciary duties.
 In addition, the Company has in place alternative corporate governance practices described herein, such as the establishment of whistle-blowing policy, rigorous selection criteria of its directors and key management personnel, private discussions between the Independent Directors with the internal and external auditors and the granting of full access to all employees and documents of the Group to the Independent Directors, as checks and balances to prevent the occurrence of such instances.

 Disclosure on Remuneration

-Principle 8: The Company is transparent on its remuneration policies, level and mix of remuneration, the procedure for setting remuneration, and the relationships between remuneration, performance and value creation.
+setting remuneration, and the relationships between remuneration, performance and value creation.

 Remuneration of Directors and CEO of the Company